 The Graduate Program

 The Department of English at UCSB provides graduate students with a range of resources to aid in the study of literature and the environment.
 This begins with our extraordinary faculty, who approach environmental issues from a variety of diverse and exciting perspectives, spanning traditions from the Renaissance to contemporary Indigenous literatures, and Ocean studies to sylvan ecologies.
-In addition, the Colloquium in Literature and Environment meets regularly to bring faculty and graduate students together – people discuss their own work and keep each other up to date on the most recent ecocritical studies.
 There are also teaching opportunities available for graduate students interested in literature and the environment.
-Students may take the “Theories of Literature and the Environment” list as an option for the First Qualifying Exam.
+As a means of specializing with this focus, graduate students may take the “Theories of Literature and the Environment” list as an option for the First Qualifying Exam, and declare the interdisciplinary Environment and Society emphasis.

 Graduate Qualifying Exam